davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 >
 > **Fault Tolerance**: The algorithm works even if a reasonable number of nodes crash.

+## Replication vs Consensus

 With these requirements, we now know enough to say what's different between replication and consensus!
-Replication algorithms have no notion of conflict resolution; they don't need a conflict-resolution or no-decoherence property, it's fine to simply fail in the case any ambiguity is discovered.
+The key difference is replication algorithms don't support ambiguity and cannot resolve conflicts.
+Replication algorithms only have support situations where it's possible to unambiguously copy state from one computer to another, and if ambiguity *is* discovered along the way, that's unexpected, so the algorithm is allowed to fail and a human will then need to intervene.

-In practice, replication makes sense when you can structure a system so that one node is a "leader" and all other ndoes are "followers;" as long as every state change goes through the leader node, the leader node can *replicate* its state to followers unambiguously.
+Replication makes sense when you can structure a system so that one node is a "leader" and all other node are "followers;" as long as every state change goes through the leader node, the leader node can *replicate* its state to followers unambiguously.
 Consensus is useful when you want to have multiple nodes changing the same state; that's when it's possible for state changes to conflict.

+Replication algorithms are often simpler and faster than consensus algorithms, but there's an important catch: replication alone cannot be fault tolerant.
+If the leader crashes, the followers can't make progress without it.
+Thus, in practice, replication is often paired with consensus: an efficient replication algorithm is used while the leader is online and working; if the leader crashes, followers use a consensus algorithm to pick some other node to promote to leader.
+Once the new leader is chosen, replication can resume.

+## A First Stab at Consensus